-A new trend of international-EU component insolvency cases.
+- Temporary employment regulations are expected to become dismissals and compromise the liquidity of companies.
+Accordingly, heavy labour-driven insolvency proceedings are likely to occur. - A substantial increase of insolvency proceedings with a strict local component where financial liabilities will mainly be composed by local banks acting as creditors.
+Although it seems reasonable that extrajudicial settlements will be majority, some cases will end in court.
+When this stage arrives, it remains to be seen how local judges (batlles) that are not specialised in commercial matters, and higher courts interpret the current laws custom to enhance the sustainability of certain companies or projects. - A new trend of international-EU component insolvency cases.
 In the past years Andorra has slowly but unrepentantly opened its economy to foreign investments.
-At time of writing, numerous conglomerates (ie, in the leisure and tourism sector) have operating affiliates in Andorra.
+As of today, numerous conglomerates (ie, in the leisure and tourism sector) have operating affiliates in Andorra.
 Likewise, the Andorran holding company has been widely used as an investment vehicle throughout the EU.
 It is likely that Andorran companies are part of insolvency proceedings.

-In this vein, Andorran is not a part of the EU and, therefore, the EU insolvency regulations do not apply.
+In this vein, Andorran law is not a part of the EU and therefore the EU insolvency regulations do not apply.
 This means that certain key concepts such as principal or secondary proceedings remain untested.
-Accordingly, insolvency proceedings that are brought into other jurisdictions will have to deal with the Andorran component, taking into account that there is (or there is not) a solvency focus in the form of relevant assets or guarantees.
-Therefore, it will be necessary to assess whether assets will need to be seized individually, through local enforcement procedures (that will probably need an exequatur in case they are resolved by foreign judicial authorities) or whether local insolvency proceedings need to be filed.
+Accordingly, insolvency proceedings that are brought into other jurisdictions will have to deal with the Andorran component taking into account the fact that there is (or there is not) a solvency focus on the form of relevant assets or guarantees.
+Therefore, it will be necessary to assess whether assets will need to be seized individually, through local enforcement procedures (that will probably need an exequatur in case they are resolved by foreign judicial authorities) or, on the contrary, it will be needed to file local insolvency proceedings.